Phone

 Knowledge-Based Companies and Introduction to Science-Based Institutions

-Knowledge-based companies operate with a primary focus on scientific knowledge and technological innovation.
+Knowledge-based companies focus primarily on scientific knowledge and technological innovation.
 The value of such companies is largely derived from intellectual capital and information technology.
 In simple terms, these companies contribute significantly to scientific advancement, economic development, and technological growth within a country.
 Many questions arise regarding the nature and classification of knowledge-based companies, including which entities qualify as knowledge-based, which characteristics define them, and how businesses may be classified within this category.
-The purpose of this article is to examine knowledge-based companies and address key issues related to their structure and legal framework.

 Legal Challenges in the Development of Knowledge-Based Companies